jeffrom/logd/WORK.md

     flush command into the queue at an interval. also document how it may be better to just change the dirty page cache kernel settings.
 - [ ] audit / fix int types, such as batch size (should be int, not uint64)
-- [ ] split each topic into its own event queue which will be a big win as each topic would have concurrency against the rest
-  - pushrequest would send to the correct `in` channel
 - [ ] simple replication, scanner failover
 - [ ] config validation
 - [ ] send config to new connections so it can be validated